-- Check your gas lines and make sure there are no leaks.
-If you smell gas leaking, turn off the gas if possible and call the gas company.
+Check your gas lines.
+Make sure there are no leaks.
+If you smell gas leaking, turn it off if possible, and call the gas company.
 Do not use an open flame in your house until you are sure it is safe.
 Wait for the gas company to turn the gas back on.

-- Document the damage.
-If your insurance policy covers earthquake damage, make sure you take photos or video of the damage to use in the claim process.
+Document the damage.
+If your insurance policy covers earthquake damage, be sure to take photos or video of the damage to use during your insurance claim process.

 Without warning, an earthquake can shake an entire state.
 It may seem impossible to prepare for something so unpredictable.
 However, by taking some minor precautionary steps and knowing how to respond, you may have a better chance of keeping you and your family safe through an earthquake.